aurimas13/Machine-Learning-Goodness/README.md

 # CNN for Breast Cancer & Goodhart’s Law | Day  53

 + Found an article on Convolutial Neural Nets for Breast Cancer Classification that built an algorithm to automatically identify whether a patient is suffering from breast cancer or not by looking at biopsy images.
 The implementation could be found as item **68** [here](#worthy-tools) or accessed straight through [here](https://www.kdnuggets.com/2019/10/convolutional-neural-network-breast-cancer-classification.html).
-+ Looked at Goodhart’s that says: “When a measure becomes a target, it ceases to be a good measure.”.
++ Looked at Goodhart’s Law that says: “When a measure becomes a target, it ceases to be a good measure.”.
 This philosophy is strived for in OpenAI.
 More as item **69** [here](#worthy-tools) or accessed through [here](https://openai.com/blog/measuring-goodharts-law/).

 <p align="center">
   <img height="555px" src="https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Public/Images/cancer.png">